 - TTs design an observation schedule each semester and conduct pre-announced or unannounced observations depending on the institutional and individual needs detected with the help of several sources. - In general, each pre-announced observation has the following three phases: - Pre-observation meeting: The observer and the observee get together as scheduled, talk about the class profile in relation to their performance and students' learning behaviour.
 They go through the lesson plan and fill in the relevant form together.
-(Appendix 30) - Observation: TT visits the class planned, observes a 50 minute lesson, keeps up a running commentary.
-(Appendix 31) - After the lesson, the observee fills in the reflection form provided.
-(Appendix 32) - Post-observation meeting: The observee and TT talk about the lesson referring to the reflection form and fill in the relevant form.
-(Appendix 33) A further action plan is devised.
+(Appendix 29) - Observation: TT visits the class planned, observes an online lesson (synchronous or recorded session), keeps up a running commentary.
+(Appendix 30) - After the lesson, the observee fills in the reflection form provided.
+(Appendix 31) - Post-observation meeting: The observee and TT talk about the lesson referring to the reflection form and fill in the relevant form.
+(Appendix 32) A further action plan is devised.
 Another TT observation is agreed upon if required.

 The information regarding the observation is kept confidential.
-Please note that the unannounced TT observations follow a similar pattern except for Step 1 stated above and a more detailed pattern for such observations can be found below.
+The unannounced TT observations follow a similar pattern except for Step 1 stated above and a more detailed pattern for such observations can be found below.